 Before joining Wellcome in October 2013, Jeremy Farrar was Director of the Oxford University Clinical Research Unit in Viet Nam for 18 years.
 His research interests were infectious diseases and global health, with a focus on emerging infections.
-He has published almost 600 articles, mentored many dozens of students and fellows, and served as Chair on several advisory boards for governments and global organisations.
+He has published more than 600 articles, mentored many dozens of students and fellows, and served as chair on several advisory boards for governments and global organisations.

 He was named 12th in the Fortune list of 50 World’s Greatest Leaders in 2015 and was awarded the Memorial Medal and Ho Chi Minh City Medal from the Government of Viet Nam.
 In 2018 he was awarded the President Jimmy and Rosalynn Carter Humanitarian of the Year Award.
 He is a Fellow of the Academy of Medical Sciences UK, the National Academies USA, the European Molecular Biology Organisation and a Fellow of The Royal Society.
 Jeremy was knighted in the Queen’s 2019 New Year Honours for services to global health.

 Jeremy is married with three children.
 He loves all sport and walking in the Alps.